vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

      - Using Share Suspended to hurt their stock
      - Buyback to consolidate your own position (if you're Chairman)

-8. **Calculate Rights Issued Setups**
+7. **Calculate Rights Issued Setups**
    - If you can buy to 37,000 shares and still afford Rights exercise
-   - Rights at Rs 10 can give you 18,500 more shares cheaply = Director status
+   - Rights at $10 can give you 18,500 more shares cheaply = Director status
    - Watch for others buying large amounts (they're likely setting up for Rights)

 ### Late Game (Rounds 8-10)